ROKS Cheonan sinking: Summary

 On 20 May the South Korean-led investigation group released a summary of their report in which they concluded that the sinking of the warship was the result of a North Korean torpedo attack, commenting that "The evidence points overwhelmingly to the conclusion that the torpedo was fired by a North Korean submarine."
 The inquiry also alleged that a group of small submarines, escorted by a support ship, departed from a North Korean naval base a few days before the sinking.
 The specific weapon used was alleged to be a North Korean manufactured CHT-02D torpedo, of which substantial parts were recovered.
+The torpedo utilizes acoustic/wake homing and passive acoustic tracking methods.

 According to the Chosun Ilbo, South Korean investigators told their journalists that they believe that one or two North Korean submarines, a Yono-class submarine and the other a Sang-O-class submarine, departed a naval base at Cape Bipagot accompanied by a support ship on 23 March 2010.
-One of the subs, according to the report, detoured around to the west side of Baengnyeong Island, arriving on 25 March 2010.
+One of the submarines, according to the report, detoured around to the west side of Baengnyeong Island, arriving on 25 March 2010.
 There, it waited about 30 m under the ocean's surface in waters 40 to 50 m deep for Cheonan to pass by.